Research field of Ecology of Plants

 The "Ecology of Plants" team focuses on the ecology and evolution of flowering signals and of interactions between plants and their pollinators.
 Since most plants depend on pollinators for sexual reproduction, animal pollination is an important process in terrestrial ecosystems.
 In addition, many crops, such as apples and cherries, are pollinated by animals, making biotic pollination also of tremendous economic value.
 Identifying floral scents, deciphering their importance in attracting pollinators, and studying the effects of polyploidization and climate change on floral scents represent a main research focus.
 Additionally, we work on ecological successions in the forefield of the Ödenwinkelkees glacier (National Park Hohe Tauern), which leads to (multi-)diverse and stable ecosystems.

-Research field of Evolution & Systematics of Plants
+Research Field of Evolution, Systematics and Diversity of Plants

 Evolution & Systematics of Plants